How we evaluate gear

 The GORUCK Rucker 4.0 is purpose-built for rucking in a way that few packs are.
 The ruck plate pocket is perfectly sized for GORUCK plates.
 The hip belt is contoured and padded.
 The shoulder straps are thick and ergonomic.
 The fabric is bombproof-people carry these packs for years.

 The downside: it's expensive (around $225).
 But if rucking is going to be a regular part of your life, the Rucker 4.0 is the benchmark.
-It's the pack we test others against.
+It's the pack every other ruck gets compared to.

 Best value: 5.11 Rush 12 2.0 and alternatives